james-t-larson/neutral-times-api/taskell.md

     * [x] send error http when content is old
     * [x] needs to handle the initial creation of the project. if there are no articles at all
 - Define feature spec
+- Fix issue with generating articles at weird times or not at all
+    * [x] Add better logs
+    * [x] Remove mid day generation. no need for that
+- Add Gem for semetality
+    > Can be used for tracking the performance of a prompt
+- Implement Prompt Versioning
+    * [x] Move Prompt into DB
+    * [x] Add columns for sentiment